Pierre Teilhard de Chardin: World travels

-In 1937, Teilhard wrote Le Phénomène spirituel (The Phenomenon of the Spirit) on board the boat Empress of Japan, where he met Sylvia Brett, Ranee of Sarawak The ship conveyed him to the United States.
+In 1937, Teilhard wrote Le Phénomène spirituel (The Phenomenon of the Spirit) on board the boat Empress of Japan, where he met Sylvia Brett, Ranee of Sarawak The ship took him to the United States.
 He received the Mendel Medal granted by Villanova University during the Congress of Philadelphia, in recognition of his works on human paleontology.
 He made a speech about evolution, the origins and the destiny of man.
 The New York Times dated 19 March 1937 presented Teilhard as the Jesuit who held that man descended from monkeys.
 Some days later, he was to be granted the Doctor Honoris Causa distinction from Boston College.
-Upon arrival in that city, he was told that the award had been cancelled.

-Rome banned his work L’Énergie Humaine in 1939.
+Rome banned his work L'Énergie Humaine in 1939.
 By this point Teilhard was based again in France, where he was immobilized by malaria.
 During his return voyage to Beijing he wrote L'Energie spirituelle de la Souffrance (Spiritual Energy of Suffering) (Complete Works, tome VII).

 In 1941, Teilhard submitted to Rome his most important work, Le Phénomène Humain.
 By 1947, Rome forbade him to write or teach on philosophical subjects.
 The next year, Teilhard was called to Rome by the Superior General of the Jesuits who hoped to acquire permission from the Holy See for the publication of Le Phénomène Humain.
 However, the prohibition to publish it that was previously issued in 1944 was again renewed.
 Teilhard was also forbidden to take a teaching post in the Collège de France.
 Another setback came in 1949, when permission to publish Le Groupe Zoologique was refused.